-For ground-level decks, railings are sometimes decorative, however, many decks are higher off the ground and an unsteady or railing that is starting to wobbly can pose a serious risk for yourself or guests you have to your home.
+For ground-level decks, railings are sometimes decorative, however, many decks are higher off the ground and an unsteady railing that is starting to wobbly can pose a serious risk for yourself or the guests you have in your home.

 Simply repairing the railing could be an acceptable option.
 Still, if you have railings showing signs of wear and tear, you should contact us to come and inspect your deck to see if there are other underlying issues beyond the unstable railings.

 What to do next: We suggest finding a way to temporarily brace the railings while you call in expert help and to make sure your family and guests are made aware of any issues with the railing and not to lean on it.
 Once we have had a chance to inspect it in person, we can advise you as to what the best course of action is.

 3) THE POSTS ARE NOT SECURE (or beginning to rot)

 The posts that hold up your deck are the most important structural element for your the longevity and safety of your deck.
 If they beginning to rot and/or are becoming unsecured from their foundation, you must have a professional come and inspect the overall condition of your deck.

 PRO TIP: While you are checking the foundation of your deck to test the stability of your posts, look and see how your posts are connected to the joists underneath.
 They should be connected to the joists by heavy bolts or additional metalwork.
 If they are not and only connect by standard nails, your deck was not made by a professional and, more importantly, is not safe.
 This is a sure sign that your deck needs to be replaced and not repaired.

 4) THE JOISTS ARE COMPROMISED